+Auditing the Company's revenue recognition involves subjective assumptions used in determining the standalone selling price of distinct performance obligations.
 Our audit procedures included, among others, reading the executed contract and purchase order to understand the contract, identify the performance obligations and evaluate management's identification of the distinct performance obligations for a sample of contracts.
 To test the management's determination of standalone selling prices for each performance obligation, our audit procedures included, among others, evaluating the methodology applied and testing the calculations as well as the completeness and accuracy of the underlying data and assumptions used by the Company in its estimates.
-We also evaluated the Company's disclosures included in notes to the consolidated financial statements.